CJepps/Musical-Matcher/README.md

 - EmailJS api functionality was tested on their website. [test screenshot](assets/images/screenshots/emailjs-test.PNG)

 ### Browser compatibility
-Lambdatest was used to test the website across a range of browsers
+* Lambdatest was used to test the website across a range of browsers.
+* Manual testing was also undertaken using devtools in Google Chrome to test responsiveness at different resolutions.